 Part of our work also involves community-based projects related to climate change including community gardens, monitoring, and youth engagement.

-Discussions with community members and leaders, and learning from them, is helping communities find ways of understanding and preparing for past and future change.
+Discussions with community Elder and learning from them is helping communities find ways of understanding the past and preparing and future change.

-The knowledge and calculations of climate scientists are giving us a good idea of the changes in climate that are likely in the lifetime of our children and grandchildren.
+The knowledge of Elders and calculations of climate scientists are giving us a good idea of the changes in climate that are likely in the lifetime of our children and grandchildren.

 Scientists have looked at what the climate in the far north will be like 50 years from now.
-This information can help communities better prepare for these changes.
+This information can help communities better prepare for changes to come.